For Massachusetts residents

 Breaks down barriers and stigma for other children who eat school meals

 Free meals are available for all kids & teens at hundreds of locations throughout Massachusetts.
 In the summer months, these meals are provided through the program known as Summer Eats.

 Summer Eats is intended for every single kid in Massachusetts, ages 0-18.
 There is no sign-up needed, and no identification is required to pick-up meals.

-Meals will be available through the 2022 school year until June 30, 2022.
-Locations are continuously added and updated to the meal finder map—which will be back up at the end of the school year.
+Locations are continuously added and updated to the meal finder map (June-August)—which will be back up at the end of the school year.